11 Different Types of Shower Heads

 2. Adjustable Shower Head

 Adjustable shower heads are still basic and simple, but they provide a lot more versatility than single spray heads thanks to their multiple spray patterns.
 Most have at least three options to choose between, but some have as many as 12 types of spray patterns.
 This is especially great if you share a shower with a spouse, roommate, or even your children.
-Everyone has different preferences, and with an adjustable shower head, each person can dial in their settings with the flick of a switch.
+Everyone has different preferences, and with an adjustable type of shower head, each person can dial in their settings with the flick of a switch.
 These are still very easy to install since there are no extra parts, just the shower head itself.
 They range in price from very affordable to quite expensive, depending on how many spray patterns they provide, among other factors.

 3. Rain Shower Head